HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models/README.md

 ## News

+🔥 **Latest** :point_right: [2025/08/02] We updated the recommended works about multimodal reasoning in our repo and paper.
+You are welcome to recommend your work to us.

 🔥 **Latest** :point_right: [2025/07/06] We collected recent multimodal reasoning models and benchmarks (about 150 papers in 2025.05~2025.06) in our new version and repository.
 You are welcome to recommend your work to us.